Beltane: Revival

 As a festival, Beltane had largely died out by the mid-20th century, although some of its customs continued and in some places it has been revived as a cultural event.
-In Ireland, Beltane fires were common until the mid-20th century, but the custom seems to have lasted to the present day only in County Limerick (especially in Limerick itself) and in Arklow, County Wicklow.
+In Ireland, Beltane fires were common until the mid-20th century, and has been revived as an annual festival in County Westmeath on the Hill of Uisneach since 2009.
+It culminates in a torchlit procession by participants in costume, some on horseback, and the lighting of a large bonfire at dusk.
+In 2017, the ceremonial fire was lit by the President of Ireland, Michael D. Higgins.

 The lighting of a community Beltane fire from which each hearth fire is then relit is observed today in some parts of the Gaelic diaspora, though in most of these cases it is a cultural revival rather than an unbroken survival of the ancient tradition.
 In parts of Newfoundland, the custom of decorating the May Bush also survives.
 The town of Peebles in the Scottish Borders holds a traditional week-long Beltane Fair every year in June, when a local girl is crowned Beltane Queen on the steps of the parish church.
 Like other Borders festivals, it incorporates a Common Riding.

 Since 1988, a Beltane Fire Festival has been held every year on the night of 30 April on Calton Hill in Edinburgh, Scotland.
 While inspired by traditional Beltane, it is a modern celebration of summer's beginning which draws on many influences.
 The performance art event involves fire dances and a procession by costumed performers, led by the May Queen and the Green Man, culminating in the lighting of a bonfire.

-Butser Ancient Farm, an open-air archaeology museum in Hampshire, UK, has also held a Beltane festival since the 1980s.
+Butser Ancient Farm, an open-air archaeology museum in Hampshire, England, has also held a Beltane festival since the 1980s.
 The festival mixes historical reenactment with folk influences, and features a May Queen and Green Man, living history displays, reenactor battles, demonstrations of traditional crafts, performances of folk music, and Celtic storytelling.
-The festival ends with the burning of a 30-40ft wickerman, with a new historical or folk-inspired design each year.
+The festival ends with the burning of a 30–40 ft wickerman, with a new historical or folk-inspired design each year.
+Butser Ancient Farm acknowledges that their Beltane celebrations are not an attempt to reconstruct authentic historical pagan practices.

-A similar Bealtaine Festival has been held each year since 2009 at Uisneach in Ireland.
-It culminates in a torchlit procession by participants in costume, some on horseback, and the lighting of a large bonfire at dusk.
-In 2017, the ceremonial fire was lit by the President of Ireland, Michael D Higgins.

 The 1970 recording 'Ride a White Swan', written and performed by Marc Bolan and his band T.Rex, contains the line "Ride a white Swan like the people of the Beltane".